StefH/QboxNext/dependencies/dotnetcore-minimal/README.md

 An ASP.NET application that receives and processes messages from Qboxes.
 When run it uses the built-in [Kestrel](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/servers/kestrel?view=aspnetcore-2.2) web server.
 It will run on port 5000, the default Kestrel port.

+## Qservice

+Another service, this one creates graph data from the data that was received by Qserver.

 ### Testing on Windows